 E. Slide Area

 Displays the active slide.
-Explore our Slide Area in PowerPoint page for more info.
+To learn more, visit our Slide Area in PowerPoint page.

 F. Task Pane

 The Task Pane contains more options and appears when you choose an option in one of the Ribbon tabs.
 For example, if you click the Format Background button within the Design tab of the Ribbon, the Format Background Task Pane opens (refer to Figure 1, shown earlier on this page).

 The Status Bar is a horizontal strip that provides information about the opened presentation like slide number, applied Theme, etc. It also includes the view and zoom options.

 H. Notes Pane

 The Notes Pane is located right below the active slide.
 This is where the speaker notes are written for the current slide.
 Note that none of this content is visible on the actual slide while presenting, although it is visible in both Notes Page view and Presenter view.

 Essentially there are three view buttons on the Status Bar displayed towards the left of the zoom-in and zoom-out options: